dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/basic-setting/basic-setting.md

 ## AcquireListFrame

 This API is designed for users to acquire a single frame.
-When this API is activated, it will fetch the latest frame from the DCE frame list.
+When this API is activated, it will fetch the latest frame from the DCE frame queue.

 ```java
     mCameraEnhancer.AcquireListFrame(true);